Skip to content

 For organisations about to begin their Measurement, Evaluation and Learning (MEL) journey, there are four steps you should take.

-Step 1: decide the scope and purpose of your MEL project
+1. Decide the scope and purpose of your measurement project

 The first step is to agree within your organisation what you are actually trying to achieve with MEL.
 This will determine the best approach to take.
 There can be multiple objectives for your project, but it’s important to be clear on what they are so you can plan carefully to satisfy them.